Sebastian90Sonntag/LearnApp/README.md

 THIS PROJECT IS A PART OF GraphicDesignCoding UG.

-All constributers are not allowed to use any code from this project in projects outside of this organisation.
+All constributers are not allowed to use any code of this project in projects outside of this organisation.

 All apps that are developed by any code from this project will be a property of GraphicDesignCoding.